 Many children were moved and inspired by their learning.
 Lots had brought their relatives' belongings in and were to share their family's history.

 Year One went on their a Memorial Walk locally.

-In light of the news that the Bayeux Tapesty will be coming to Britain, we provide the opportunity for children to re-create a part of the Bayeux Tapestry a la Flixton Primary School!
-For those children who attend the club, they learn about the history behind the Bayauex Tapesty with particular attention to the section that we have chose to represent as a textile piece of art.
-Most sessions involve some history and sewing and of course Horrible Histories!
+In light of the news that the Bayeux Tapesty will be coming to Britain, we provided the opportunity for children to re-create a part of the Bayeux Tapestry a la Flixton Primary School!
+For those children who attended the club, they learnt about the history behind the Bayauex Tapesty with particular attention to the section that we chose to represent as a textile piece of art.
+Most sessions involved some history and sewing and of course Horrible Histories!